-- Courses taken through Acadeum are considered transfer courses.
+- 1. Courses taken through Acadeum are considered transfer courses.
 All academic policies that apply to transfer credit in the Academic Calendar also apply to Acadeum courses.
 This includes but is not limited to credit maximums and grade restrictions for transfer courses.
 See the Academic Calendar for the complete policy regarding transfer credit. - Courses taken through Acadeum will appear on a student's official academic record (transcript) as transfer courses.
-It is up to the student to make sure that any courses taken though Acadeum can be used to meet entrance requirements at any post-graduate or professional school the student is interested in applying to. - Acadeum courses will be used in the calculation of term GPA as well as cumulative GPA.
-Thus, any awards such as Dean's List, Academic honours for graduation, etc. will include Acadeum courses. - Acadeum courses are considered part of the term academic credit load. - 5.
-Student enroled in an Acadeum course are subject to the rules and regulations of the teaching institution for the courses they are enroled in through Acadeum.
+It is up to the student to make sure that any courses taken though Acadeum can be used to meet entrance requirements at any post-graduate or professional school the student is interested in applying to. - Only CAREOnline courses will be used in the calculation of term GPA.
+Thus, any awards such as Dean's List based on term GPA will include only CAREOnline courses. - Acadeum courses are considered part of the term academic credit load. - Student enroled in an Acadeum course are subject to the rules and regulations of the teaching institution for the courses they are enroled in through Acadeum.
 A student should make themselves aware of add/drop dates as well as any other relevant procedures of the teaching institution.